rmassaroni/bulkOS/README.md

 - specify requirements
 - dotfiles status script that prints symlink status and prints relavent information such as OS and architecture
 - verify safe updating
+- add a zsh prompt attribute that shows if in external drive

 ### zsh setup